tajo/ladle/packages/website/docs/config.md

 title: Config
 ---

 Ladle does not require any configuration and many features can be controlled through the CLI parameters.
 However, more advanced setups might require some configuration.
-In that case, you can add `.ladle/config.mjs` file:
+In that case, you can add `.ladle/config.mjs` file.

+## Story filenames

 ```tsx
 export default {